Cycling for All

 How can we tell if Greater Bristol has become a real cycling city?
 It will be when those riding reflect the whole of society.
 When everyone from ages 8-80 ages are on bikes.
 Where there are as many women as men.
 Where all communities feel they have the freedom to ride.
 Where there are all kinds of different wheels being used: hand powered, cargo, multi-person, trikes.
 It’s often said that ‘a city that works for children, works for everyone’.

-This is about Routes and Neighbourhoods of course, but also top quality standards, enforcement, safe speeds, and support.
+This is about Routes and Neighbourhoods of course, but also top quality standards, enforcement, safe speeds, air quality and support.
 Half a century of car-centric planning and investment have made many parts of Bristol polluted and congested.
 Children have little independence and people struggle to keep themselves healthy.
 We campaign for:

 - Fairness.
 The choice to cycle should be available to all, regardless of age, gender, financial circumstances, fitness, or need for non-standard bikes (e.g. trailers, tricycles, cargo).
 Many people and groups are currently denied this choice.